How Attackers Evade Secure Email Gateways & How to Stop Them

 Attackers rapidly adapt their social engineering approaches to leverage current events and common concerns.
 This topical relevance helps messages appear legitimate and timely rather than suspicious.

-The 2024-2025 period has seen extensive campaigns leveraging global events, public health concerns, and economic changes as themes for phishing attacks.
-Analysis from Mimecast’s threat center documented campaigns beginning within hours of major news events, with attackers preparing templates and infrastructure in advance to quickly capitalize on breaking news.
+Recent years have seen extensive campaigns leveraging global events, public health concerns, and economic changes as themes for phishing attacks.
+Security researchers have documented campaigns beginning shortly after major news events, with attackers preparing templates and infrastructure in advance to quickly capitalize on breaking news.

 Workplace concerns prove particularly effective, with recent campaigns focusing on remote work policy changes, return-to-office mandates, benefits enrollment, and company financial performance.
-These work-relevant themes typically generate 3-4x higher engagement rates than generic phishing approaches according to recent testing.
+These work-relevant themes typically generate higher engagement rates than generic phishing approaches.

 Advanced Countermeasures for Modern Evasion Techniques